-By all accounts, the Duchess of Cambridge is an educated, intelligent woman.
+By all accounts, the Princess of Wales is an educated, intelligent woman.
 In 2005, she graduated from the University of St. Andrews in Scotland with an undergraduate MA in the history of art.
 She also studied at the British Institute of Florence during her gap year.

 Those things considered, it's no surprise she's a reader.
 She's been spotted leaving Waterstones with a full bag, and with individual books on numerous occasions.
 But what, exactly does she read?

-What Kind of Books Does the Duchess Formerly Known as Kate Middleton Read?
+What Kind of Books Does the Princess Formerly Known as Kate Middleton Read?

-Based on our findings, it seems the Duchess is a woman who appreciates the classics, but also likes a good modern thriller now and then.
-Here’s what she’s been spotted with:
+Based on our findings, it seems she's a woman who appreciates the classics, but also likes a good modern thriller now and then.
+Here's what she's been spotted with: